Expanding the Science and Practice of Gratitude

 Yet the scientific study of gratitude is still in its early stages.
 The overall aim of this initiative is to stimulate scientific research on gratitude in the social and biological sciences, with a goal of spurring investigations of this essential virtue across levels and domains of human functioning.

-Dissertation Research Awards will be granted to projects that address one or more of the following themes:
+The Dissertation Research Awards were geared toward projects that address one or more of the following themes:

 1. Gratitude and Health.
 How does gratitude contribute to mental and physical health, well-being, and other outcomes indicative of optimal human functioning across the lifespan?
 In what ways does gratitude contribute to psychological resiliency and the prevention of mental health problems, or recovery from them?
 Does a lack of gratitude confer a risk for developing psychiatric illnesses?
 Is gratitude related to improved physical health, faster recovery from illness, or even to a longer life?
 If so, what are the biobehavioral mechanisms by which gratitude promotes healthier functioning?
 Is gratitude related to distinct patterns of neuroendocrine response, immune system function, cardiovascular health, or other indicators of biological functioning?
 In older populations, does gratitude contribute to positive aging and even to a deceleration of the aging process?
 Is gratitude a consequence or determinant of healthy adaptation in later life?